fmnoise/zakon/README.md

 > But whoso looketh into the perfect law of liberty, and continueth therein, he being not a forgetful hearer, but a doer of the work, this man shall be blessed in his deed.
 > (James 1:25)

-zakon (/zakon/ rus. *закон - law*) is declarative authorization library inspired by https://github.com/ryanb/cancan and built on top of Clojure multimethods
+zakon (/zakon/ ukr. *закон - law*) is declarative authorization library inspired by https://github.com/ryanb/cancan and built on top of Clojure multimethods

 ## Usage